 ActiveCampaign

-Mid-market monthly plans, tiered by contact volumeWhy AI tends to cite it: Named repeatedly in 2026 roundups for behavioral email automation and lead scoring at a price point often 30-50% below larger competitors.
+Mid-market monthly plans, tiered by contact volumeWhy AI tends to cite it: Appears in SaaS marketing comparisons for behavioral email automation and lead scoring, making its use case easy to identify.

 Deep automation and CRM features without enterprise pricing.